Steve Curry

 Stephen Thomas Curry (born September 13, 1965) is an American former starting pitcher in Major League Baseball who played briefly for the Boston Red Sox during the season.
 Listed at 6' 6", 217 lb., he batted and threw right-handed.

 In three starts, Curry posted a 0–1 record with four strikeouts and a 8.18 ERA in 11.0 innings pitched.

+His son Braden plays baseball for Toledo, while his daughter Lauren plays softball for Northwestern.